kebaldwi/DNAC-TEMPLATES/LABS/LAB-2-Wireless-Automation/preparation.md

    ![json](./images/module0-preparation/Postman-CollectionRunner-Results.png?raw=true "Import JSON")

-4. Within DNA Center you should see 3 devices within the inventory and additionally you should observe a complete hierarchy as well as settings and telemetry configured.
+4. Within Catalyst Center you should see 3 devices within the inventory and additionally you should observe a complete hierarchy as well as settings and telemetry configured.
 The Devices will be discovered in the Building level at this stage.

    ![json](./images/module0-preparation/Postman-Discovery.png?raw=true "Import JSON")
    ![json](./images/module0-preparation/Postman-Settings.png?raw=true "Import JSON")